Readable, clinically-focused, actionable answers to inform point-of-care decision-making for health professionals.

 Cochrane Clinical Answers (CCAs) provide a readable, digestible, clinically-focused entry point to rigorous research from Cochrane Reviews.
 They are designed to be actionable and to inform point-of-care decision-making.
 Each CCA contains a clinical question, a short answer, and data for the outcomes from the Cochrane Review deemed most relevant to practising healthcare professionals.
 The evidence is displayed in a user-friendly tabulated format that includes narratives, data, and links to graphics.

-CCAs are available with a Cochrane subscription or national license.
-The following CCAs will be free until the 30 June:
+CCAs are available with a Cochrane Library subscription or national license.
+The following CCAs will be free until 30th November 2019:

-- What are the benefits and harms of anti‐IL‐5 therapies for adults with asthma?
+- What are the benefits and harms of oral immunotherapy for children and adolescents with egg allergy?

 - What are the effects of iodine supplementation for women during pregnancy and postpartum and for their children?

 - How do volume expanders compare with placebo/no treatment for preventing ovarian hyperstimulation syndrome?

 - How does acetaminophen (paracetamol) compare with other interventions for preterm or low birth weight infants with patent ductus arteriosus (PDA)?

 Get involved: The clinical answer is written either by a practicing clinician or by a CCA Editor, with the answer being peer-reviewed by a practicing clinician.
 If you would like to join the Clinical Answers authoring team, please contact the team at email@example.com.
 We are specifically looking for clinicians in the following areas: respiratory medicine; care of the elderly; cardiovascular medicine; pregnancy and childbirth; neurology - especially epilepsy; infectious disease; paediatrics; rheumatology; ENT; and urology.